 Traditional French Houses are built with Timber frame and brick or Bousillage(combination of moss and animal hair.
 French houses have unitary color scheme.

 Georgia once was a part of USSR and so houses reflects the Soviet style of architecture.
 An extended balcony is a typical feature of Georgian house.
 Generally all georgian houses have inner courtyard.
 Houses are made of wood and brick arranged in narrow cobbled stoned streets.
 Living in streets with balconies facing each other is quite common in Georgia.
 The balconies have intricate lattice work/jali work inspired from Ottoman Empire.

-Arabic houses have inner courtyard instead of front courtyard or garden to beat the heat.
-Generally their roofs are dome shaped, doors are shaped into arch style with small windows.
-Exteriors are very simple but interiors are very lavishly decorated.
-Generally their exterior walls painted like sand colors.
+Arabic houses have an inner courtyard instead of a front courtyard or garden to beat the heat.
+Generally, their roofs are dome-shaped, doors are shaped arch style with small windows.
+The exteriors are very simple but interiors are very lavishly decorated.
+Generally, their exterior walls painted like sand colors.

-As Australia is one of most livable country of the world, houses here are very comfortable and modern styled.
+As Australia is one of the most livable countries of the world, houses here are very comfortable and modern style.
 Symmetrical houses with all basic facilities.
-Windows are big for good view.
-Bungalows/Villas and Multi story both are preferred here.
+Windows are big for a good view.
+Bungalows/Villas and Multi story are both preferred here.

 Sri Lankan Houses

 Typical beach styled cottages with ample of coconut trees surrounding it.
 Sri Lankan Houses have big courtyard in their front.